 Medications

-If lifestyle changes are hard to come by, there are different medications you can take to help manage your high blood pressure.
+If these lifestyle changes are hard for you to incorporate, there are different medications you can take to help manage your high blood pressure.
 This is something that can be prescribed to you upon the recommendation of your doctor.
+If you’re planning to use a hot tub and high blood pressure may be an issue, consulting your doctor is essential, so make sure to discuss any concerns with a medical professional if you may be affected.

 The relationship between hot tubs and high blood pressure is one that should be dealt with sensibly, taking a precautionary approach, but that doesn’t necessarily mean you can’t enjoy a hot tub at all if you have high blood pressure.
-By efficiently adopting our recommended precautionary steps, you can enjoy your hot tub with friends and family all year around!
+Some research suggests hot tubs are good for high blood pressure, but you should always put a doctor’s advice first and be safe before jumping straight into a home spa session.
+By efficiently adopting our recommended precautionary steps, you can enjoy your hot tub with friends and family all year round!

 It’s recommended that pregnant women and people with particularly bad heart disease, including angina, should avoid using a hot tub, as well as people who experience extremely high blood pressure.

 Soaking in a hot tub often increases the heart rate of an individual and lowers their blood pressure.
+While this can help improve some people’s circulation, it could cause risks for those with a history of heart and blood issues.
 This is why it’s good practice to consult with your doctor prior to soaking if you have experienced heart problems.

 Jamie Smith